VoxelMC/tips/src/content/docs/foods/wine.md

 		alt="A photo of hydrangeas with flowers of different colours." style="width: 50%; margin-inline: auto; margin-top: 2rem; margin-bottom: 0;" />
 	<figcaption style="margin-top: 0.25rem; text-align: center; color: gray;">
-		Hydrangeas with flowers of different colours, from different pH in the soil.
+		Hydrangeas with flowers of different colours, arising from anthocyanins, <br>which change colour from differing pH in the soil.
 	</figcaption>
 </figure>